CloudWebManage/cwm-worker-operator/README.md

 ## Docker image development

-Build and start the deployer daemon, using env vars from the local dev + minikube:
+Build and start the initializer, deployer and waiter daemons, using env vars from the local dev + minikube:

 ```
 docker build -t cwm_worker_operator . &&\